Wings-poo/PokeDex/README.md

 1. Open index.html file to open the prototype website
 2. The website is a pokedex showing 10 pokemons at a time, showing the ID number, pokemon type and name, and the picture of the pokemon.
 There are buttons to sort the list.
 You may also search for a pokemon based on ID number or Name.
 3. The right button is to show the next 10 pokemons (according to what was searched, by name/ID as chosen).
 The left button is to go back to the previous 10 pokemons.
+4. To see the pokemon details, you may press the pokemon card.
+This should open an alert pop-up screen.
+Note that this is a prototype website and not the final design.
+An alert pop-up screen was used due to lack of UI/UX design ideas for the pokemon details.
-4. You may refresh the page by clicking the header (POKEDEX).
+5. You may refresh the page by clicking the header (POKEDEX).
-5. Note that there may be a lag loading the screen.
+6. Note that there may be a lag loading the screen.

 Credits to:
 1. https://pokeapi.co/ for the pokemon details